rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_widget.md

 10. **Gallery Style**: This option allows you to choose from a light or dark gallery style, affecting the look of the gallery within the widget.

 #### Grid
-The **Grid** layout allows you the option to choose how many columns appear in your grid, and to select a background image (if your template allows).
+The **Grid** layout allows you the option to choose how many columns appear in your grid, and to select a background image (if your theme allows).

 ![][widget5]